British businesses are urged to monitor the Brexit situation, even if the government is trying to reduce public attention regarding this matter.

 He declared: "Britain's economy overall will be damaged in these circumstances, because of factors such as the EU currently buying almost half our exports, whereas it purchases only about eight per cent of Canada.
 This consideration has acquired new significance since the general election, as among the areas likely to be hardest by such a Brexit are the former Labour constituencies in areas such as the English north and midlands that the government is understandably proud of having won."

 On the other hand, Mr Johnson said, if the Prime Minister would agree with a closer future trading relationship with the EU, this decisions would be appreciated by the more extreme Brexiters, in his party and elsewhere.

-He stated: “Such concessions are likely to be needed, however, if any comprehensive agreement is to be reached with a more powerful partner within the existing transition period.
-This timescale implies a window for these demanding and detailed talks – officially aimed at producing agreements not just on trade but also financial services, fishing, Northern Ireland and data issues – only from March to around October.
-Many experts also believe these retreats will be necessary if the Conservatives are to fund their general election spending pledges, such as an extra £34bn a year for the NHS by the end of the Parliament and investing £29bn in strategic roads.”
+He stated: "Such concessions are likely to be needed, however, if any comprehensive agreement is to be reached with a more powerful partner within the existing transition period.
+This timescale implies a window for these demanding and detailed talks “ officially aimed at producing agreements not just on trade but also financial services, fishing, Northern Ireland and data issues“ only from March to around October.

-Mr Johnson also added: “It’s not a happy portent the Prime Minister reportedly used a four-letter word to describe his view of business, in June 2018, when asked about its fears over a hard Brexit.
+Mr Johnson also added: "In June 2018, when asked about its fears over a hard Brexit.
 Companies and their representative bodies should, therefore, maintain the pressure on him in the coming months to secure a deal which does the least possible damage to their interests and our economic prosperity.
-As businesses in Northern Ireland can testify, the Prime Minister is no stranger to breaking his Brexit pledges, when he feels the need, so there’s still much to play for.”
+As businesses in Northern Ireland can testify, the Prime Minister is no stranger to breaking his Brexit pledges, when he feels the need, so there's still much to play for."

 Source: Forwarder Magazine